 Some financial institutions offer low-cost student financial products as a way of developing long-lasting relationships with students as they start their financial lives.
-For example, one credit union told us that “over 85 percent of student accounts remain open one year following graduation.”
+For example, told us that “over 85 percent of student accounts remain open one year following graduation.”
 But other financial institutions generate a significant amount of their revenue on these products while students are currently in school.

 Here’s how they work

 Some of these agreements were difficult to find, but here are a few examples of the different agreements financial institutions have with colleges and universities.
 We didn’t verify whether these agreements are current, but the examples give us a sense of how some of these agreements work.

 We found several agreements where a financial institution offers a licensing fee in order to use a school’s logo to market its financial products.
 (In 2008, Congress restricted this practice for student loans, but not for other financial products.)
 For example, we found which provides $25 million to a university for use of the school’s logo, among other benefits.

 Other agreements provide bonus payments based on whether students sign up for a financial institution’s student checking account marketed on campus.
 For example, paid a university an upfront payment of $400,000 and an additional bonus of upwards of $200,000 each year if enough new students signed up for the accounts.

 3. Discounted prices in exchange for marketing access

 Some colleges receive discounted – or even completely free – services in exchange for allowing a provider to market financial products to students.
 For example, we found where a financial institution charges a university to transfer loan and scholarship funds to students.